Find Affordable College Courses

 Williamstown, MA

 Williams College landed the #10 spot in the 2023 rankings for the best value chemistry programs.
-Located in the town of Williamstown, Williams is a private not-for-profit school with a small student population.
+Located in the town of Williamstown, Williams is a private not-for-profit college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Williams are $59,660 a year.
 On average, chemistry graduates from Williams take out $12,999 in student loans while working on their degree.

-Williams did well in our overall quality rankings, too.
-It placed #4 on our Best Chemistry Schools in the New England Region list.
+Williams also made our Best Chemistry Schools in the New England Region list, coming in at #4.

 Read More…